That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 - There’s very little competition…

 - Very few businesses are taking full advantage of everything that SlideShare offers...

 Want the Quick Version?
 Grab our FREE cheatsheet on how to use SlideShare effectively for marketing—Download Now

 What Is SlideShare?

 Users can freely register and publish slideshows on the platform.

-Just like on other content platforms like Medium, by publishing content regularly you attract followers which helps attract increasing engagement levels over time.
+Just as with other content platforms like Medium, by publishing content regularly and consistently you attract followers and grow an audience, and that helps your engagement and results from SlideShare grow over time.

 A Brief History of SlideShare

 SlideShare was founded in 2006 by Rashmi Sinha and Jonathan Boutelle.

 LinkedIn acquired the platform in 2012 for $119 million.